pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 ---
 title: Deploy a Local Kubernetes Cluster
 ---
-# Deploy a Local DEMO Kubernetes Cluster
+# Deploy a Local Demo Kubernetes Cluster

-If you **don't** have access to a managed Kubernetes cluster you can deploy one on your local machine or vm.
+If you **don't** have access to a managed Kubernetes cluster you can deploy one on your local machine or VM.
 This document describes deploying a cluster with [kind](https://kind.sigs.k8s.io/).
 Use the kind site directly to find additional configuration.

 !!! warning "Demo Use Only"